frankburleypcc/js_objects/README.md

 # js_objects

-this is a js example of inheritence and protypes with data hiding and delegation
+This is a JavaScript example of inheritance and prototypes with data hiding and delegation.
+The subject was dogs as the object and the properties and methods set for dogs and Dalmatians.